torontopubliclibra/dana-teagle-dot-com/README.md

 - [RUSTPROP](https://danateagle.com/rustprop)—an agitprop design project, and
 - [Ontario Trans I.D.
 Resources](https://danateagle.com/trans-id)—a collection of resources for changing one's name and legal gender.

 The pages are all built with jQuery, HTML, and SCSS, and some of them use JSON to store data and efficiently render repeated components.
+RUSTPROP also has an [XML RSS webfeed](https://danateagle.com/rustprop/rss.xml).

 ## Sitemap
 ```